 Green infrastructure is a cost-effective, resilient approach to managing stormwater in dense urban landscapes.
 It is inspired by natural processes that mimic ecosystems services rather than attempting to control nature.
 Green infrastructure practices allow stormwater to contribute to a functioning watershed that resides within the urban landscape, unlike gray infrastructure (conventional piped drainage such as storm drains), which is designed to move stormwater away from the urban landscape.

 The City of Milwaukee and Milwaukee Metropolitan Sewerage District are national leaders in the adoption of green infrastructure.
 Sharing in the vision that green infrastructure is a cost-effective approach for managing stormwater and improving the water quality of our lakes and rivers, the City of Milwaukee and Milwaukee Metropolitan Sewerage District have made tremendous strides to add city-wide green infrastructure projects.
-The commitment to continue this effort can be seen in a variety of programs, plans, and incentives.
-Milwaukee’s Green Infrastructure and Climate Adaptation page describes the City’s efforts in detail.
+In September 2018, the City unveiled a Green Infrastructure Plan Framework to be adopted by the Common Council.
+If adopted, large developments will be required to capture the first 1/2 inch of rainfall usign green infrastructure.
+It also prioritizes additional funding for green streets, schoolyards, and parking lots.
+This plan builds on previous efforts Milwaukee’s Green Infrastructure and Climate Adaptation page describes the City’s efforts in detail.
 Details of other City green infrastructure efforts such as the ECO Design Guidelines and ECO Toolkit can be found on the City's page.

 City of Milwaukee